 While withdrawing from a course in accordance with established procedures and timelines will have no impact on a student's GPA, a student's eligibility to continue receiving financial aid may be adversely impacted.
 Withdrawal can also potentially adversely impact a student's VA benefits, and for foreign students, immigration status.
-A student is therefore encouraged to consult with his or her academic advisor, the registrar's office and the Financial Aid office before withdrawing.
+A student is therefore encouraged to consult with his or her academic advisor, the Registrar's Office and the Office of Financial Aid before withdrawing.
 Students are considered the responsible parties for any/all transactions processed against their academic records.